 Swallow Falls State Park

-Our resting place for the evening was Swallow Falls State Park in northwestern Maryland.
+Continuing through northwestern Maryland, we reached resting place for the evening was Swallow Falls State Park.
 The park, albeit very remote with limited cell service at best, is quite beautiful.
 It is home to the tallest waterfall in Maryland, Muddy Creek Falls which drops 53 feet.
-The 1.25 mile trail along the boulder lined Youghiogheny River passes by additional, small yet picturesque falls, through the oldest hemlocks in Maryland at 300 years of age, and near large sandstone cliffs.
+The 1.25 mile trail along the boulder lined Youghiogheny River passes by additional small yet picturesque falls, through the oldest hemlocks in Maryland at 300 years of age, and near large sandstone cliffs.
 Not only is the area simply breathtaking, it is also historic as the likes of Henry Ford, Thomas Edison, Harvey Firestone, and John Burroughs camped here.

 I tried in earnest to get my phone to locate geocaches before we went for our walk, but I was unsuccessful in attaining a signal.
 As I returned to camp, I randomly got a burst, and as expected there are several stashed in the cliffs, boulders, and fallen logs.
-Perhaps I’ll walk the dogs along the same trail tomorrow, but in the opposite direction with my GPS in hand.
+Perhaps I’ll walk the dogs along the same trail tomorrow, but in the opposite direction with my GPS in hand in order to locate one.
 The morning light ought to make the hike even prettier than it was on this glorious afternoon.
 ETB

 Other Articles About Maryland You May Like